An Introductory Guide to Black Hat SEO

 Abusing Structured Data

 Known as rich snippets or schema, structured data allow you to change how your content is displayed in search results.
 Add structured data to pages displaying a recipe, book, or other products and services.
-This allows you to gain more space on result pages as well as stand out from the competition.
+This allows you to gain more space on result pages and stand out from the competition.

 Those who practice black hat search engine optimization abuse data structure to fool users and search engines.
 This might involve giving themselves a five-star review from a fake site or adding other details that are inaccurate.
 This is a risky practice, as Google encourages users to report sites abusing data structure.